 Organisation Grant Amount Grant funding purpose

-Willunga & Districts RSL $2,459 Willunga ANZAC History Digital Kiosk with links to Virtual War Memorial website for presentation to and interaction with visitors
+Willunga & Districts RSL Sub-Branch $2,459 For a digital Kiosk with links to a Virtual War Memorial website.

-Penola Town Square Working Group Inc. $16,250 Expoxy painting of Penola Town Square Commemorative Walk pavers honouring 414 local servicepeople to ensure durability.
+Penola Town Square Working Group Inc. $16,250 For the epoxy painting of the Penola Town Square Commemorative Walk pavers honouring 414 local service people.

-The Flinders Ranges Council $16,490 Anzac Reflections – A digital presentation honouring WWI servicepeople from Quorn and surrounding region.
+The Flinders Ranges Council $16,490 For a digital presentation honouring WWI service people.

-Port Elliot RSL $695 Purchase of marquee to support annual Dawn Service at memorial on Hindmarsh Island.
+Port Elliott RSL Sub-Branch $695 For a marquee to support the annual Dawn Service on Hindmarsh Island.

-The Flinders Ranges Council $16,200 Installation of two artistic wire mesh figures of Light Horse soldiers in the Cradock Memorial Garden to honour Light Horsemen recruited from country areas across Australia during WWI.
+The Flinders Ranges Council $16,200 For the installation of two artistic wire mesh figures of Light Horse soldiers in the Cradock Memorial Garden.

-Mt Compass War Memorial Community Centre Inc $3,216 Purchase of two flagpoles for Mt Compass Memorial.
+Mount Compass War Memorial Community Centre Inc. $3,216 For the purchase of two flagpoles for the Mount Compass Memorial.

-The Headstone Project SA $11,102 Installation of headstones on graves of nine WWI veterans buried in unmarked graves in Renmark Cemetary,
+The Headstone Project SA $11,102 For the installation of headstones on nine WWI veterans’ graves buried in unmarked graves in Renmark Cemetery.

-Murray Bridge RSL & Bowling Club $9,000 Purchase of PA system to support Anzac Day and other commemorative services.
+Murray Bridge RSL & Bowling Club $9,000 For the purchase of a PA system to support Anzac Day and other commemorative services.

-Wasleys Community Group Inc. $1,000 Dedication of sculpture of an Army soldier resting on arms within the public area at Wasleys Institute, encompassing a plinth containing a time capsule and plaques containing names of locals who have served post WWI.
+Wasleys Group Inc. $1,000 For a sculpture of an Army soldier resting on arms within the public area at Wasleys Institute.